TolstoyDotCom/more-speech/README.md

 The Windows version was built using and uses the launcher from [packr](https://github.com/libgdx/packr) which is licensed under
 The Apache Software License, Version 2.0.

+Two files from the [dkpro-core](https://github.com/dkpro/dkpro-core) project have been included in this project as source files, to avoid large dependencies.
+Those files are licensed under The Apache Software License, Version 2.0.

 Can they do that?
 ------
 Twitter certainly has a right to deceive their users in any way the want to as long as they abide by the law and their Terms